 What is psoriatic arthritis?

-The onset of psoriatic arthritis most often occurs when a person is in their fourties of fifties, and males and females can both be equally affected.
+The onset of this form of arthritis most often occurs when a person is in their forties or fifties, and males and females can both be equally affected.
 Both the psoriasis and the arthritis often appear separately.
 In fact, the skin disease precedes the arthritis in nearly 80% of patients.
 However, the arthritis may precede the psoriasis in up to 15% of patients.
-It can be cery difficult to diagnose psoriatic arthritis, because both arthritis and psoriasis may occur in a patient but may manifest many years apart.
+It can be very difficult to diagnose psoriatic arthritis, because both arthritis and psoriasis may occur in a patient but may manifest many years apart.

-Psoriatic arthritis is a particuclar form of arthritis sometimes associated with other auto-immune diseases, such as ankylosing spondylitis, reactive arthritis (Reiter’s syndrome), and arthritis associated with inflammatory bowel disease (IBD) such as Crohn’s disease and ulcerative colitis.
+Psoriatic arthritis is a particular form of arthritis sometimes associated with other auto-immune diseases, such as ankylosing spondylitis, reactive arthritis (Reiter’s syndrome), and arthritis associated with inflammatory bowel disease (IBD) such as Crohn’s disease and ulcerative colitis.
 All of these auto-immune conditions can cause inflammation in the spine and other joints, and the eyes, skin, mouth, and various organs.
 You make like to read the article on auto-immune disease causes.

 What causes psoriatic arthritis?